gradle/native-samples/README.md

 ### Contributing to these samples

 If you want to contribute an improvement to the samples, please refer to the [`samples-dev` subproject](samples-dev/README.md).

+### Suggesting new samples

+If you have a use case that isn't covered by an existing sample, open an issue for [gradle-native](https://github.com/gradle/gradle-native/issues).
+Please describe what you're trying to accomplish so we can help you find a solution.

 ### Visual Studio support